 Last week, Crews took things one step further — he appeared on Good Morning America, where he gave a play-by-play of the assault.
 Crews revealed that the man who assaulted him was Adam Venit, a prominent executive at William Morris Endeavor, one of the biggest agencies in Hollywood.

 At present, Venit is on leave from WME.
 Crews has also taken legal action with the LAPD.

 Russell Simmons is called out

 Concurrently, more actions were being taken as part of this movement.
 A few days later, an L.A.
 Times story was published revealing new allegations about two major Hollywood players: Brett Ratner and Russell Simmons.

 In the article, Keri Claussen Khalighi recounts an incident from when she was a 17-year-old model, in which Simmons pressured her into performing oral sex on him while Ratner watched.
-Simmons responded on Instagram, alleging that the sexual act in question was consensual for all parties involved.
+Simmons responded in a now-deleted post on Instagram, alleging that the sexual act in question was consensual for all parties involved.